dwu359/ml-portfolio-optimization/README.md

-While preparing our data for modeling, we rigorously checked for seasonality and stationarity, both crucial conditions for employing the ARIMA model using the python statsmodel library.
+While preparing our data for modeling, we rigorously checked for seasonality and stationarity, both crucial conditions for employing the ARIMA model.
 Seasonality, characterized by regular and predictable patterns that repeat over a calendar year, can adversely impact regression models.
 To ensure stationarity, a prerequisite for ARIMA, we employed differencing techniques to remove trends and seasonal structures from the data.